-FRQ: A line which shows the current OnAir/OffAir status, the frequency of operation in MHz and the indicator [ST] when operating in Stereo Mode.
+FRQ: A line which shows the current OnAir/OffAir status, the frequency of operation in MHz and the indicator [ST] when operating in Stereo Mode (only if the optional stereo encoder board is installed, non-functional otherwise).
 The OnAir indicator is always steady.
 The OffAir indicator always blinks to draw your attention.

-Note: The unit may go OffAir automatically based on certain conditions.
-For example, excessive reflective power (over the pre-set limit) will cause the transmitter to go to OffAir mode.)
+The unit may go OffAir automatically based on certain conditions.
+For example, excessive reflective power (over the preset limit) will cause the transmitter to go to OffAir mode.